navjotmakkar/Python-Basics-For-Data-Analysis/README.md

-# Python-Basics-For-Datascience
+# Python-Basics-For-Data-Analysis
-This repository contain examples to get started with python for datascience.
+This repository contain examples to get started with python for data analysis.